 Kids will surely have fun taking turns to maintain the insects clean and healthy.
 While teachers may encourage the study of the role played by insects in local environment.

-Pillbugs and sowbugs are similar in regards to feeding but also require leaf litter from hardwood trees and moist substrate (potting soil works best) in their enclosure.
+Pillbugs and sowbugs, which are crustaceans not insects, are similar to insects in regards to feeding but also require leaf litter from hardwood trees and moist substrate (potting soil works best) in their enclosure.

 Contact us to sign-up for periodic updates on this campaign.